manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 1. Gross Merchandise Value (GMV)
 > Sum of the value of the products moved through the platform.
 2. Order Count and Average Order Value (AOV)
-> Total number of orders and mean order value
+> Total number of orders and mean order value per order
 3. High Value Seller Metrics
 > Metrics of Sellers with more than 10 orders (High value threshold)
 4. Top 3 States for each Category
 > Obtain the top states for each category based on customer ratings
 5. State-wise GMV Share
 > How much each state contributes towards GMV
-6. State-wise Monthly Growth
+6. State-wise Month-over-Month Growth
 > How sales vary across states on a rolling monthly basis

 ---